ufal/npfl122/exam/questions.md

   (a) a Gumbel-softmax estimator, and (b) a straight-through Gumbel-softmax estimator.
 [5]

-- Write down an algorithm implementing a straight-through estimator using automatic differentiation (i.e., in TensorFlow or Pytorch).
+- Write down an algorithm implementing a straight-through estimator of a discrete categorical latent variable using automatic differentiation (i.e., in TensorFlow or Pytorch).
 [5]

 - Describe the six components of the DreamerV2 recurrent state-space model (RSSM).
 [5]